What Is Product Management?

 - Use a roadmap tool with maximum visibility: A dedicated roadmap tool like Aha! can be great, but it can make it difficult to keep people in the loop if everyone else works in their own tool.
 If stakeholders are more hands-on, they’ll want a way to check on the roadmap regularly.
 To that end, a product manager may need to keep the roadmap in the work management tool their stakeholders prefer.

 - Integrate your roadmap with a workflow management solution: Now what if everyone is in their own tool?
 You’re right back to square one, where you need to field questions and requests for updates from multiple sources.
 Only instead of chat and email, now they’re coming from multiple tools.
-But when you use a workflow management solution like Unito, you can turn disparate tools into a single collaborative environment.
+But when you use a solution like Unito’s workflow management platform, you can turn disparate tools into a single collaborative environment.
 In practice, that means even if the roadmap is housed in Jira, stakeholders in Asana, Trello — or any of our other integrations — have access to it in real-time.

 The product manager interview series